 Free Excel Template Sheet for calculating MKT

 All the data has to be listed vertically.
 At the end of the last cell simply insert the formula =MKT(B1: B100).
-This will produce MKT value of the range of values from B1 to B100.
+This will produce an MKT value in the range of values from B1 to B100.
 There is no limitation to the range and you may include any number of data.
 Simply replace the range B1: excelB100 with your corresponding range.

 Should you require any clarification on the same you may please contact us.